albertllousas/simple-cqrs-with-es/readme.md

 CQRS, when you apply all the patterns, is not easy at all, it is complex and takes time to understand all the patterns around.

-Even though in this example we have tried to use all the "cool" patterns, you don't need them, the basics of CQRS are separate Commands from queries, that's all.
+Even though in this example I have tried to use all the "cool" patterns, you don't need them, the basics of CQRS are separate Commands from queries, that's all.

 In a production environments, the best way to go would be to apply the patterns that you need, for example if you